 HotSplit DNA Polymerase is advantageous for some amplification targets because it may eliminate or minimize primer-dimer and nonspecific products.
 Additionally, hotstart polymerase may improve reaction yields.

-The enzyme is supplied at a concentration of 1 U/uI in a storage buffer.
-This concentration allows accurate pipetting of small amounts of the DNA polymerase, so that further dilutions are not necessary.
+The enzyme is supplied at a concentration of 5 U/μI in a storage buffer.

 Applications: